Beckhoff-USA-Community/TC_XboxController/Documentation/docs/GettingStarted/SystemRequirements.md

 - Microsoft .Net 6.0.7 Runtime (Installer will auto-download if connected to internet)
 - TwinCAT XAR

-## XBox Controller Requirements
+## Xbox Controller Requirements

-The TwinCAT XBox Controller Service uses a Microsoft XInput based DLL to access the XBox controller.
+The TwinCAT Xbox Controller Service uses a Microsoft XInput based DLL to access the Xbox controller.
 This DLL is light weight and C++ based, but it there are specific controllers that it supports.

 Controllers Supported: